What is an acceptable amount of Dyno load?

 Note: Physical CPU cores on non-performance dynos are shared across multiple applications and do not represent a dedicated resource to your application.

-WARNING: Starting November 28, 2022, free Heroku Dynos, free Heroku Postgres, and free Heroku Data for Redis plans will no longer be available.
+WARNING: Starting November 28, 2022, free Heroku Dynos, free Heroku Postgres, and free Heroku Key-Value Store plans will no longer be available.
 If you have apps using any of these resources, you must upgrade to paid plans by this date to ensure your apps continue to run and retain your data.
 Heroku Connect and Heroku Scheduler free plans and other third-party add-ons are not affected.
 Eligible students can apply for platform credits through our new Heroku for GitHub Students program.
 See our blog and FAQ for more info.

 Ask on Stack Overflow